 - For collaborating with others.
 Some services may provide ways for different users to interact or collaborate with each other.
 Your information will be shared in connection with those activities if you choose to engage in them.

-- Affiliates and third-party service providers.
-To help us provide some aspects of our services, we work with trusted third parties and partners (including affiliated companies in the Aura group).
-To protect your data, we enter into appropriate confidentiality and data processing terms with these third parties, review their security practices, and limit information sharing to the scope of what they are helping us with.
+- Third-party service providers.
+With the exception of any data collected through your use of our virtual private network where our VPN Product Privacy Notice applies, we may disclose the information we collect to service providers to help us provide some aspects of our services, we work with trusted third parties and partners (including our affiliate companies such as Circle Media Labs, Inc. when they act as our service providers).
+In cases where we may share your personal data, we enter into appropriate confidentiality and data processing agreements with these third parties, review their security practices, and limit information sharing to the scope of what they are helping us with.
 Examples of activities that third parties help us with include:

 - processing customer payments